kkots/ggxrd_hitbox_overlay_2211/README.md

 ; Specify true or false.
 ; If this is false, when this mod starts, the mod's UI window will be invisible. modWindowVisibleOnStart = true

+; A keyboard shortcut.
+; Pressing this shortcut will disable/enable the display of residual hurtboxes that appear on hit/block and show ; the defender's hurtbox at the moment of impact.
+These hurtboxes display for only a brief time on impacts but ; they can get in the way when trying to do certain stuff such as take screenshots of hurtboxes. toggleDisableGrayHurtboxes =

+; Specify true or false.
+; This disables the display of gray hurtboxes (for a toggle see toggleDisableGrayHurtboxes).
+; Gray hurtboxes are residual hurtboxes that appear on hit/block and show the defender's hurtbox at the moment of impact.
+; These hurtboxes display for only a brief time on impacts but they can get in the way when trying to do certain stuff such ; as take screenshots of hurtboxes on hit/block. neverDisplayGrayHurtboxes = false

+; Specify true or false.
+; Setting this to true will hide all hurtboxes, hitboxes, pushboxes and other boxes and points. dontShowBoxes = false

+; Specify true or false.
+; Display mod's UI on top of the game's Pause Menu. displayUIOnTopOfPauseMenu = false

+; Specify true or false.
+; The framebar is only shown when the UI is shown.
+If the UI is not shown the only way to show it is via the ; modWindowVisibilityToggle hotkey.
+By default it's ESC keyboard key, can be configured either using the INI file or the UI. showFramebar = true

+; A number.
+; Specifies the height of a single framebar of one player, in pixels, including the black outlines on the outside.
+; The standard height is 19.
+framebarHeight = 19

+; Specify true or false.
+; Normally we don't display hitstop in the framebar if both players are in hitstop on that frame, ; unless a projectile or a blocking Baiken is present.
+; If this is set to true, then we always show hitstop in the framebar. neverIgnoreHitstop = false

+; Specify true or false.
+; Normally we consider running and walking as being idle, which does not advance the framebar forward.
+; The framebar only advances when one of the players is "busy".
+; If this is set to true, then one player running or walking will be treated same way as "busy" and will advance the framebar. considerRunAndWalkNonIdle = true

+; Specify true or false
+; This controls whether a character being knocked down, waking up or air recovering causes the framebar to advance forward (if you're also idle).
+; Framebar only advances forward when one or both players are not idle.
+; Framebar advancing forward means it continuously overwrites its oldest contents with new data to display.
+; This could be bad if you wanted to study why a combo dropped, as some knockdowns can be very long and erase all the info you wanted to see.
+; Setting this to true may prevent that.
+; The first frame when the opponent is in OTG state and onwards - those frames do not get included in the framebar.
+; If you recover from your move later than the opponent enters OTG state, the frames are included for your whole recovery for both you and the opponent, ; which means OTG state may partially or fully get included into the framebar.
+; In such cases, look for an animation start delimiter on the opponent's framebar, shown as a white ' between frames. considerKnockdownWakeupAndAirtechIdle = false

+; Specify true or false.
+; If true, certain types of frames in the framebar will be displayed with distinct hatches on them.
+; Make sure the framebar is scaled wide enough and the screen resolution is large enough that you can see the hatches properly.
+; To scale the framebar you can drag its right edge. useColorblindHelp = false

 ```